 As worlds converge, each young man faces a choice that will affect the survival of an entire community.
 And to save the generation they fight for, both men must defy the boundaries of everything they know.

-Youth cultures collide as The Biodome Chronicles continues in a compelling quest for truth, forging an unforgettable story rich in mystery, betrayal and love.
+Cultures collide as The Biodome Chronicles continues in a compelling quest for truth, forging an unforgettable story rich in mystery, betrayal, and love.